roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-12 ****** bysadkins116© Susanna body again jumped and a scream escaped out around the gag only to be replaced with a moan from deep within her chest; as Anita followed the blow with another caress on her clit.
+Susanna body again jumped and a scream escaped out around the gag only to be replaced with a moan from deep within her chest; as Anita followed the blow with another caress on her clit.

  Back and forth Anita took her sister, pain followed by pleasure, followed by pain.
 Never giving her any break; always keeping her guessing what she was going to do next.
 Always keeping her at the brink of a massive orgasm but never providing enough stimuli to take her over the top.